doubleSlashde/scrapy-splash-exercise/README.md

 ## Running the spider

 A running Python and Scrapy installation is mandatory for this project.
 Additionally, a running Splash container has to be started via Docker before running the example.
+Therefore, a valid Docker installation is required for running the exercise.

+In case there is no Docker installation running on your machine, get it ([here](https://docs.docker.com/docker-for-windows/install)).

 First, pull the Docker image